 If one executes this technique while there is a squib in one’s barrel, it can lead to some serious problems.

 To avoid this from happening, pay attention to any, or all three, of these signs:

 - After squeezing the trigger, you will hear a distinct pop, rather than just a click.
-The pop is the result of the primer being struck with sufficient force by a gun's firing pin.
+The pop results from the primer being struck with sufficient force by a gun’s firing pin.
 You will also notice little to no recoil force.

-- You may notice a distinct smell, similar to that produced from a cap gun.
+- You may notice a distinct smell similar to that produced by a cap gun.

 - You may also see a bit of smoke caused by the primer being struck.

 If you notice any of these signs, stop immediately and check to see if you have a squib load.

 A squib load is when a round does not have enough force to push a bullet out of a barrel, and thus the bullet becomes stuck in the barrel.